 This means that more than 91% of students and families who chose RMP last year are staying at RMP this year!
 See Persistence data* for each campus below:

 *Does not include students who moved more than 10 miles away, transferred to another RMP campus, or switched to an online program.

-We know that strong relationships make a world of difference in providing opportunity for our scholars, and we could not be more grateful for such a loving community.
-We are incredibly proud of our scholars, teachers, staff, and RMP community at large for your dedication to our scholars’ success and to the embodiment of Rigor and Love!
+We know that strong relationships make a world of difference in providing opportunity for our students, and we could not be more grateful for such a loving community.
+We are incredibly proud of our students, teachers, staff, and RMP community at large for your dedication to our students’ success and to the embodiment of Rigor and Love!

 And now our Big Five goals for the 2022-23 school year!

 Our Big Five goals for the 2022-23 school year take into account our progress from last year, our current priorities as a network, and the ever-changing landscape of student success in Denver:

 While some of these goals are similar to last year’s, two focus on new metrics and priorities: reading millionaires and teacher retention.

 Millionaires are students who read a million words by the end of the school year.
 In the 2021-22 school year, more than 700 students qualified as millionaires and/or dreambox champions (completed 5 or more dreambox lessons per week), and their hard work paid off with a celebratory trip to the Denver Zoo!